-Professor Doris König, who earned a Master of Comparative Law degree from Miami Law in 1982, has been appointed president of Bucerius Law School in Hamburg, Germany.
-The appointment became effective on October 1st.
+Professor Doris König, who earned a Master of Comparative Law degree from Miami Law in 1982, was appointed judge of the Federal Constitutional Court of Germany located in Karlsruhe, and prior to that was appointed president of Bucerius Law School in Hamburg, Germany.

 "I met her at a conference put on by Rüdiger Wolfram in Heidelberg in the mid-1990s, where she presented a terrific paper on the conflicts over tropical hardwoods," said Miami Law Professor Richard L. Williamson, who teaches courses in environmental law, alternative dispute resolution and arms control, among other subjects.
 "Thereafter I met her and her husband on several occasions, mostly in Hamburg, and that link was largely responsible for our being invited to establish an exchange program with Bucerius.
 She is an excellent scholar and a wonderfully warm and gracious person."

 Dr. Henning Voscherau, a former First Mayor of Hamburg, said Professor König is an "exceptional" choice for president of Bucerius Law School: "She is an internationally recognized researcher and mastermind in her areas of expertise &emdash; the law of European integration and international maritime and environmental law.
 She is extremely involved in the university, contributing to its excellence in research and commitment to teaching.
 As a founding member of the university, she possesses a special understanding and grasp for its interests.
 This is reflected not in the least in her approval among professors, students and university staff."

 The Master of Comparative Law degree that Professor König obtained in Miami is the culmination of a program that prepares lawyers educated outside the United States to understand the intricacies of U.S. or Canadian law and jurisprudence.